Littlest Pet Shop (2012 TV series)

-Littlest Pet Shop is an animated musical children's television series produced by Hasbro Studios and animated by DHX Media.
+Littlest Pet Shop is an animated children's television series produced by Hasbro Studios and animated by DHX Media.
 The series is based on the Littlest Pet Shop and Blythe toylines by Hasbro and was broadcast on Discovery Family from November 10, 2012 to June 4, 2016.
 It centers on Blythe Baxter, a teen girl who, after moving into an apartment in a city named Downtown City, gains the ability to communicate with animals.
 Located below her apartment is the eponymous pet store where Blythe works and talks to a group of pets who regularly reside at a daycare in the shop.
 Worried that a corrupt rival business might drive their shop out of business, it is up to Blythe to drive business into the store with her pet fashion designs.

 The series received praise from reviewers for its writing and characters.
 However, it was criticized for its embedded marketing.
 Additionally, several crew members received accolades for working on the series.
 The series was part of the company's franchise reboot.
 Hasbro released a new line of Littlest Pet Shop toys designed to more closely resemble the characters on the series.
 A mobile game and comic book adaptation were also made.

 Premise

 The series follows Blythe Baxter, a young girl living with her airplane pilot father, Roger.
 Forced to move out from her suburban hometown following her father's promotion to the rank of airline captain, she moves into an apartment located in a place called Downtown City.
 Their complex is located above the eponymous Littlest Pet Shop — a pet shop that also serves as a day camp for numerous pets — where Blythe works as a fashion designer.
 Her adventure begins when she discovers that she alone can miraculously understand and talk to the pets that regularly stay at the shop, in addition to most other animals on the planet.
-As she and the pets spend time together, they find the pet shop jeopardized by a larger pet store managed by Fisher Biskit and his snotty twin daughters Brittany and Whittany Biskit.
+As she and the pets spend time together, they find the pet shop jeopardized by a larger pet store managed by Fisher Biskit and his snotty twin daughters Brittney and Whittney Biskit.
 To avoid being dispersed, the pets convince Blythe to remain an employee.

 The pets who reside in the day camp of the shop are Pepper Clark, a wisecracking striped skunk who is passionate about comedy; Minka Mark, a bouncy spider monkey with a love for painting and visual arts; Penny Ling, a sensitive giant panda interested in rhythmic gymnastics; Russell Ferguson, a hedgehog who is often the self-appointed leader of his animal bunkmates; Sunil Nevla, an Indian mongoose and hopeful magician; Vinnie Terrio, a clumsy gecko obsessed with dancing; and Zoe Trent, a diva-like Cavalier King Charles Spaniel with a talent for singing.
 Other human characters include Mrs. Anna Twombly, owner of the shop and Blythe's boss; and Youngmee Song, Jasper Jones, and Sue Patterson; Blythe's friends.